Mr. Turner: Production

+Music

 Release

 Mr. Turner had its premiere at the 2014 Cannes Film Festival, where it competed for the Palme d'Or, with Spall winning Best Actor and Dick Pope winning the Vulcan Award.
 Entertainment One released the film in the United Kingdom on 31 December 2014.
 Sony Pictures Classics handled the United States distribution, with a release date of 19 December 2014.
 It was screened in the Special Presentations section of the 2014 Toronto International Film Festival.

 Piracy

-The film was leaked by the hacker group "Guardians of Peace" onto peer-to-peer file sharing websites on 27 November 2014, more than three weeks ahead of its intended U.S. theatrical release, as part of the Sony Pictures Entertainment hack.
+The film was leaked by the hacker group "Guardians of Peace" onto peer-to-peer file-sharing websites on 27 November 2014, more than three weeks ahead of its intended U.S. theatrical release, as part of the Sony Pictures Entertainment hack.
 Along with it came Fury and three other then unreleased Sony Pictures films (Annie, Still Alice and To Write Love on Her Arms).
 Within three days of the initial leak, an estimated 63,379 unique IPs had downloaded Mr. Turner.